OleksandrDemian/dataramen/README.md

   Add or modify rows with a visual editor - no SQL errors.

 - 💾 **Save Queries**
-  Save your favorite views for quick access later.
+  Save your favorite queries for quick access later.

+## Installation

+DataRamen can be installed in 2 ways:

+* as a local CLI tool: [installation guide](https://dataramen.xyz/get-started/install-dataramen-cli/)
+* as a self-hosted service: [installation guide](https://dataramen.xyz/get-started/self-hosted/)

 ## 🧾 License

 This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.

-## ❤️ Made with love by [Oleksandr Demian](https://github.com/OleksandrDemian)